TrivialTarzan/git_training/README.md

 ## Remote Repository

-- Revert a specific commit by creating a new commit that undoes the changes:
+- Revert a specific commit (already commited to the remote repo) by creating a new commit that undoes the changes:

   ```sh
   git revert <commit-hash>